Louise Ellman

 Dame Louise Joyce Ellman DBE (née Rosenberg; born 14 November 1945) is a British politician who served as Member of Parliament (MP) for Liverpool Riverside from 1997 to 2019.
 She is a member of the Labour Party.

-Ellman was elected as a councillor on the Lancashire County Council in 1970, becoming the Labour group leader in 1977 and leader of the council from 1981 until her election to House of Commons in 1997.
-She was Vice-Chair of Lancashire Enterprises, and served as Chair of the Transport Select Committee from 2008 to 2017.
-She was Chair of Labour Friends of Israel until February 2020 and was Honorary President of the Jewish Labour Movement.
+Ellman was elected as a councillor on Lancashire County Council in 1970, becoming the Labour group leader in 1977 and serving as leader of the council from 1981 until her election to the House of Commons in 1997.
+She was Vice-Chair of Lancashire Enterprises and chaired the Transport Select Committee from 2008 to 2017.

-She was appointed a Dame Commander of the Order of the British Empire (DBE) in the 2018 Queen's Birthday Honours List, and is a Vice President of the Jewish Leadership Council.
-Ellman resigned from the Labour Party in October 2019, expressing concern over allegations of antisemitism in the Labour Party and a potential Jeremy Corbyn-led government.
-She rejoined the party in 2021.
+Ellman has been actively involved in Jewish and pro-Israel organizations.
+She served as Chair of Labour Friends of Israel until February 2020 and was Honorary President of the Jewish Labour Movement.
+In 2016, she was appointed a Vice President of the Jewish Leadership Council.
+In October 2019, she resigned from the Labour Party over concerns about antisemitism in the party and a potential Jeremy Corbyn-led government but rejoined in 2021.

+In recognition of her public service, she was appointed a Dame Commander of the Order of the British Empire (DBE) in the 2018 Queen's Birthday Honours List.

 Early life and career

 Louise Joyce Rosenberg was born in Manchester to an observant Jewish family.
 Her father had a Lithuanian background.
 She was educated at the independent Manchester High School for Girls, before studying at the University of Hull where she received a BA in Sociology and History in 1967, and then studied Social Administration at the University of York where she was awarded a MPhil in 1972.

 As a teenager, she was involved in the Labour Zionist movement, Habonim and, following university, spent a year in Israel at an Ulpan studying Hebrew, where she met her husband.

-From 1970 to 1976, she was a lecturer for the Open University.
+From 1970 to 1976, she was worked in further education and at the Open University.

 She was elected as a councillor on the Lancashire County Council in 1970, becoming the Labour group leader in 1977 and council leader from 1981 until her election to Parliament.
 She was Vice-Chair of Lancashire Enterprises.

-She unsuccessfully contested the Darwen constituency at the 1979 general election, being defeated by the sitting Conservative MP Charles Fletcher-Cooke by 13,026 votes.
+She unsuccessfully contested the Darwen constituency at the 1979 general election.